 written by Cindy Benson 2008

 Sharon Cooke has taught me that if you have to choose between phenotype and genotype, the genotype is the most important.
-So if you compared Spark, who has some minor conformation faults but great genetic background, with a more correct donkey with poor genetic background, Spark would be the one to choose.
-The reason for this is consistency of foals.
+So, if you compared Spark, who has some minor conformation faults but a great genetic background, with a more correct donkey with a poor genetic background, Spark would be the one to choose.
+The reason for this is the consistency of foals.
 The phenotype may never produce as well as he/she is because it is not common in his/her genetic background.
 The donkey with the strong genotype should produce at least as well as he/she herself and will probably do even better than that when bred correctly.
-The value of a breeding animal is in what it can produce and you always want to produce better animals than the two you are using to create the foal.
-Strong genetic background gives you the best probability to do that.
-One of the reasons the Cooke donkeys generally are priced higher than many others is that they are so genetically proven.
+The value of a breeding animal is in what it can produce, and you always want to produce better animals than the two you are using to create the foal.
+The strong genetic background gives you the best probability to do that.
+One of the reasons the Cooke donkeys are priced higher than many others is that they are so genetically proven.
 They often can really improve an animal of lesser quality.
-This is why I sometimes will select a jennet to add to my breeding program knowing that she herself has conformation faults.
-I will do this if I know a lot about the genetic background behind her and consider it very valuable.
-When I cross a jennet like this with one of my high quality jacks the offspring are often what I am looking for in terms of quality.
-A compromise with a jennet can be made because she will only affect her one foal and if she does not do what you expect her to you can sell her (send her into a more appropriate breeding program) or try her with a different high quality jack.
+Therefore I sometimes will select a jennet to add to my breeding program knowing that she herself has conformation faults.
+I will do this if I know a lot about the genetic background behind her and consider it highly valuable.
+When I cross a jennet like this with one of my high-quality jacks the offspring are often what I am looking for in terms of quality.
+A compromise with a jennet can be made because she will only affect her one foal and if she does not do what you expect her to you can sell her (send her into a more appropriate breeding program) or try her with a different high-quality jack.

-Using a pedigree as a means to help predict the quality of the offspring is a valuable tool but what do you do about an animal such as S.S.
+Using a pedigree to help predict the quality of the offspring is a valuable tool but what do you do about an animal such as S.S.
 Red Lightening or our jennet Sterling Silver of Circle C?
 These two tremendous donkeys have little or no known pedigrees.
 Many of the top Cooke Miniature Donkeys have scant or unknown pedigrees.
-Early in the production of Miniature Donkeys in the United States many breeders did not consider registering their donkeys to be important and their pedigrees were lost.
+Early in the production of Miniature Donkeys in the United States, many breeders did not consider registering their donkeys to be important and their pedigrees were lost.
 Donkeys like this must stand on their own merit.
-In the case of the Cooke herd most of them have had generations of consistently producing high quality offspring to prove their worth.
+In the case of the Cooke herd, most of them have had generations of consistently producing high-quality offspring to prove their worth.
 Passing up a donkey like this because of a lack of pedigree is a mistake in my opinion.